-All pulsation systems are made up of a pulsator (an air switching device), a source of vacuum, connecting pipelines and flexible pulse tubes that connect the pulsator to the pulsation chamber formed between the teat cup shell and liner.
+All pulsation systems are made up of a pulsator (an air switching device), a source of vacuum, and connecting pipelines and flexible pulse tubes that connect the pulsator to the pulsation chamber, formed between the teat cup shell and liner.

-The main purpose of pulsation is to limit the development of congestion and oedema in the teat tissues during machine milking which can lead to cow discomfort and teat damage.
-Pulsation also helps to maintain a high rate of milk flow from the teat within each pulsation cycle and continue to stimulate good milk let-down.
+The purpose of pulsation is to limit the amount of congestion and oedema occurring in the teat tissues during machine milking, which can lead to cow discomfort, teat congestion and potentially teat end damage (hyperkeratosis).
+Pulsation helps maintain a high rate of milk flow from the teat within each pulsation cycle and helps stimulate good milk let-down.

 Pulsators can be pneumatic, electronic or mechanical.
 The number of clusters connected to the pulsator will affect pulsation.
 Pulsation systems can operate on the teats in two ways:

 - Pressure is applied to, and released from, all the teats simultaneously.